vynious/optimise-throughput/readme.md

    - **Thread-Safe Rate Limiter:** Modify the rate limiter to be thread-safe if multiple threads share API keys.

 > [!Note]
 > We use timestamps for nonces, as the GIL (Global Interpreter Lock) ensures only one thread executes Python code at a time, minimizing the chance of generating the same timestamp.
-However, under high request volumes, there’s still a risk of **nonce collisions** if multiple requests fall within the same millisecond.
+However, under high request volumes, there's still a risk of **nonce collisions** if multiple requests fall within the same millisecond.
 To avoid future issues, consider combining timestamps with a **thread-local counter** or **UUID** for guaranteed uniqueness.

 ---